Allied Universal

-Allied Universal is an American private security and staffing company, based in Conshohocken, Pennsylvania and Santa Ana, California.
-Formed in 2016 by the merger of AlliedBarton and Universal Services of America, Allied Universal is the world's largest provider of security guards.
-It is also the third largest United States–based employer globally with 800 thousand employees.
+Allied Universal is an American private security and staffing company, based in Conshohocken, Pennsylvania and Irvine, California.
+Formed in 2016 by the merger of AlliedBarton and Universal Services of America, Allied Universal is the world's largest provider of private security guards.
+It is also the third largest United States–based employer globally with 800,000 employees.

 History

 Allied Universal started as two different companies: AlliedBarton and Universal Protection Services.

 AlliedBarton

 AlliedBarton was founded as Allied Security in 1957 in Pittsburgh, Pennsylvania as a provider of contracted security guards and related services.

 In 2004, Allied Security acquired Malden, Massachusetts-based Security Systems Inc. (SSI) and Atlanta, Georgia-based Barton Protective Services to form AlliedBarton Security Services - creating the largest American-owned contract security services company in the United States.

 Universal Protection Service

 Universal Protection Service was founded in 1965.
 It started as a janitorial company and expanded into security by 1969.